HowTo: 3D printing – Build a servo-controlled 125mm butterfly valve

 • Push rod

-• 2x M2x12 countersunk head screw
+• 2x M2x12 countersunk screw

 • 2x M2 nut

-• Servo poor
+• Servo arm

-Another view of the required parts.
+Another view of the parts needed.

 Now you can screw the push rod to the valve flap arm.

-To do this, insert the first M2x12 countersunk head screw through the push rod and the valve flap arm.
+To do this, insert the first M2x12 countersunk screw through the push rod and the valve flap arm.

-As soon as the push rod is connected to the valve flap arm, you can also connect the opposite side of the push rod to the servo arm.
+Once the push rod is connected to the valve flap arm, you can also connect the opposite side of the push rod to the servo arm.

 Position the push rod on the servo arm and screw it...

-Finished construction
+Finished structure

 Mounting options

-Pluggable flange for connecting a 125mm hose
+Plug-in flange for connection of a 125mm hose

 The following flange consists of two halves.